KTBsomen/sshedit/README.md

 then it will ask for the file path to connect to like /home/ubuntu/,

 then it will ask for short code of your code editor like code (for vs code) subl (for sublime text)
+# for window
+open powershell in administretive mode and run `Set-ExecutionPolicy Unrestricted ` next steps are same but in windows the host and other properties must be provided through cmd